-298 Special Topics in Integrative Health 1-4 credit hours Offered fall and spring semesters.
+298 Special Topics in Integrative HealthOffered fall and spring semesters.
 Fee: \$10.00.

 This course is designed to address a range of topics and emerging areas of evidence-based practice in the field of integrative health.
 The format and credits offered varies depending on the course content and will be of special interest to allied health, education, and human service professionals and students.